-The C\ATTRIBUTE and subtypes of C\OBJECT enable constraints to be expressed in a structural fashion.
-In addition to this, any instance of a C\COMPLEX\OBJECT may include one or more invariants.
+The $C\ATTRIBUTE$ and subtypes of $C\OBJECT$ enable constraints to be expressed in a structural fashion.
+In addition to this, any instance of a $C\COMPJEX\OBJECT$ may include one or more invariants.
 Invariants are statements in a form of predicate logic, which may be used to state constraints on parts of an object.
-They are not needed to state constraints on a single attribute (since this can be done with an appropriate C\ATTRIBUTE), but are necessary to state constraints on more than one attribute, such as a constraint that 'systolic pressure should be >= diastolic pressure' in a blood pressure measurement archetype.
-Such invariants may be expressed using a syntax derived from the OMG's OCL syntax.
+They are not needed to state constraints on a single attribute (since this can be done with an appropriate $C\ATTRIBUTE$ ), but are necessary to state constraints on more than one attribute, such as a constraint that "systolic pressure should be $\geqslant$ diastolic pressure in a blood pressure measurement archetype.
+Such invariants may be expressed using a syntax derived from the Object Management Group's (OMG) OCL syntax.

-Assertions are also used in ARCHETYPE\SLOTs, in order to express the 'included' and 'excluded' archetypes for the slot.
+Assertions are also used in ARCHETYPE\SLOTs, in the to express the "included" and "excluded" archetypes for the slot.

-Assertions are modelled as a generic expression tree of unary prefix and binary infix operators.
+Assertions are modelled as a generic expression tree of unary prefix (e.g. not p) and binary infix (e.g. p and q) operators.

-Node\id and Paths
+Node\id and paths

-The node\id attribute in the class C\OBJECT and inherited to all subtypes has two functions:
+The node id attribute in the class C OBJECT and inherited to all subtypes has two functions:

-- it allows archetype object constraint nodes to be individually identified, and in particular, guarantees sibling node unique identification; - it is the main link between the archetype definition (i.e. the constraints) and the archetype ontology, because each node\id is a 'term code' in the ontology.
+- it allows archetype object constraint nodes to be individually identified and in particular, guarantees sibling node unique identification; - it is the main link between the archetype definition (i.e. the constraints) and the archetype ontology, because each node\id is a "term code" in the ontology.